The Boy's Own Annual, all 62 volumes, information, links and opinions on the ultimate boy's annual of the 19th and 20th Centuries.

 38 1916 XXXV111 illustrated green OR brown batsman bandito

-39 1917 XXX1X illustrated maroon bowler American Indian
+39 1917 XXX1X illustrated maroon OR burgundy bowler American Indian

 41 1919 XL1 illustrated green goalie renegade